crystallabs/crysterm/README.md

 ### Positioning and Layouts

 Widget positions and sizes work like in Blessed.
-They can be specified as numbers (e.g. 10), percentages (e.g. "10%"), both (e.g. "10%+2"), or specific keywords (e.g. "center", which has an effect of `50% - self.width_or_height//2`).
+They can be specified as numbers (e.g. 10), percentages (e.g. "10%"), both (e.g. "10%+2"), or specific keywords ("center", which has an effect of `50% - self.width_or_height//2`, or "resizable" which adjusts in runtime).

 That model is simple and works quite OK, although it is not as developed as the model in Qt.
 For example, there is no way to shrink or grow widgets disproportionally when window is resized, and there is no way to define maximum or minimum size.
 (Well, minimum size calculation does exist for resizable widgets, but only for trying to find the minimum size based on actual